oncleben31/cookiecutter-homeassistant-custom-component/docs/index.rst

    :start-after: badges-begin
    :end-before: badges-end

-Cookiecutter_ template for a Home Assistant custom component based on the `blueprint`_ repository.
+Cookiecutter_ template for a `Home Assistant`_ custom component based on the blueprint_ template.

+This project is the fusion of `cookiecutter-homeassistant-component`_, blueprint_ and `cookiecutter-hypermodern-python`_ projects.

 Usage